arjunguha/spg/README.md

 Simple Photo Gallery (SPG) is a web-based photo gallery that supports a variety of image formats, including the HEIC images that an iPhone produces.
 SPG is neither a photo editor, nor does it try to organize photos in any way.
-Instead, when you add a photo to SPG, it generates a thumbnail and a downsampled JPEG and stores both in its database (`~/.spg` by default).
+Instead, when you add a photo to SPG, it generates a thumbnail and a downsampled JPEG, both of which are stored in its private directory (`~/.spg` by default).
 However, SPG does not modify or move the original photo file.
 SPG thus encourages you to organize photos in any way you like.

-SPG is a command-line tool with the following key sub-commands:
+SPG is a command-line tool with the following sub-commands:

-1. `spg init` initializes the database.
+1. `spg init` initializes the private directory.
-2. `spg add FILENAME` adds a photo to database.
+2. `spg add FILENAME` adds a photo to SPG.
-3. `spg rm FILENAME` removes a photo from the database, but does not delete the original image.
+3. `spg rm FILENAME` removes a photo from SPG, but does not delete the original image.
-4. `spg sync DIRNAME` adds all photos in the directory to the database, and removes photos from the database that were added from the directory, but have since been deleted from this directory.
+4. `spg sync DIRNAME` adds all photos in the directory to SPG, and removes photos that had been added from the directory, but have since been deleted.
+5. `spg serve -p PORT -b BIND_ADDRESS` starts the web server.

-Note that there are `spg` exhibits two subtle behaviors.
+Note that `spg` exhibits two subtle behaviors.
 First, the `spg rm` and `spg sync` commands *do not delete original photos*.
-Second, if you add a photo to SPG (`spg add P`) and then remove the original (`rm P`), SPG will continue display its copy of the original.
+Second, if you add a photo to SPG (`spg add P`) and then remove the original (`spg rm P`), SPG will continue to display its copy of the original.
 Thus, you must also remove the photo from the SPG database (`spg rm P`), or use `spg sync` to do so in bulk.

 Requirements
 ------------